 Our masters degree in mathematics builds on the core knowledge of pure and applied maths from your undergraduate degree.
-You'll get to choose modules that add depth your understanding of the theory, and complete your own research project.
+You'll get to choose modules that add depth to your understanding of the theory, and complete your own research project.
 The skills you'll gain will help you build a bridge to a great career or further study at PhD level.

-To apply for this course, complete the University's online application form below.
+To apply for this course, complete the University of Sheffield's postgraduate online application form.

 You can find more information about the application process on the University's postgraduate webpages.

-Students requiring visas: 4th August
+Students requiring visas: Friday 2 August

 You can also visit us throughout the year:

 This course is designed to help you build the foundations for a successful career in mathematics research.
 You'll have the freedom to choose from a variety of advanced lecture modules across pure and applied mathematics.
 Possible topics range from algebra, geometry and topology, to the ways that mathematics can be used in finance or studies of nature.